Belief Dynamics Reveal the Dual Nature of In-Context Learning and Activation Steering: Experimental Details

 \section{Experimental Details}

-\paragraph{Implementation Details} In our experiments, we use Llama-3.1-8B-Instruct, Gemma-2-9B-Instruct, Qwen-2.5-7B.
-For efficiency reasons, we restrict our analyses to LLMs which balance relatively small scale ($\sim$ 8 billion parameters) with relatively high performance on major benchmarks.
+\paragraph{Implementation Details} In our experiments, we use Llama-3.1-8B-Instruct, Gemma-2-9B-Instruct, Qwen-2.5-7B-Instruct, and Llama-3.1-70B-Instruct (elsewhere, ``-Instruct'' is omitted for brevity).
+For efficiency reasons, we primarily analyze LLMs which balance relatively small scale ($\sim$ 8 billion parameters) with relatively high performance on major benchmarks.
 We use 4-bit quantization for further efficiency, and run inference locally, primarily on A100 GPUs.
 Steering vector training and application are implemented using an open-source repository~\footnote{\url{https://github.com/steering-vectors/steering-vectors}} for LLM steering, which implements Contrastive Activation Addition \citep{turner2024Activation}.

 \paragraph{Parameters Varied in Experiments} For our experiments, we first tested LLMs with a smaller set of experiment parameters to find the optimal steering layer (Fig.~\ref{fig:steering-by-layer}).
 After identifying the optimal steering layer we proceeded with a larger experiment: for each LLM and each of our 5 datasets, we tested models with 33 increments of $m$, ranging from $[-10, +10]$ with $0.1$ step increments between $m \in [-1, +1]$, as well as both positive and negative magnitudes for: $[10, 5, 3, 2.5, 2, 1.5]$.
 We steered models using activation addition at the optimal steering layer $\ell^*$.
 For number of shots $N$, we used $N = \{0, 1, 2, 3, 4, 5, 6, 7, 8, 10, 12, 14, 16, 20, 24, 28, 32, 40, 48, 56, 64, 80, 96, 112, 128\}$.
 In each case, we randomly sampled 100 sequences of in-context exemplars $x$ as well as a random target question.